tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/控制台指南（新版）/控制台说明_intl_en.md

 </tr>
 <tr>
 <td><a href="https://intl.cloud.tencent.com/document/product/382/35469">Configuring Basic Information</a></td>
-<td>This document describes how to configure the basic information of an existing application, including modifying application information, setting excessive messaging reminder, setting event callback configuration, and setting sending frequency limit.</td>
+<td>This document describes how to configure the basic information of an existing application, including modifying application information, setting over-limit delivery notification, setting event callback configuration, and setting delivery rate limit.</td>
 </tr>
 <tr>
 <td><a href="https://intl.cloud.tencent.com/document/product/382/35470">Configuring Alarm Contacts</a></td>
 <td>This document describes how to add a new contact and query or delete an existing contact.</td>
 </tr>
 <tr>
-<td>Disabling or Deleting Applications</td>
+<td>Disabling or Deleting Application</a></td>
 <td>This document describes how to disable, enabled, or delete an existing application. <strong>Once deleted, the application cannot be restored directly; instead, you will have to submit a new application for review; therefore, please do so with caution.</strong>. </td>
 </tr>
 </table>